 Today, the development and application of new knowledge is essential for the survival of almost all businesses.
 Many reasons might be identified to support this argument.
 First, current economy is closely connected with intangible products.
 Ideas, processes, or information are taking a growing share of global trade from the traditional manufacturing economy connected to tangible products.
-Second, continuous knowledge and related innovation are increasingly considered as the only sustainable competitive advantage.
+Second, knowledge and related continuous innovation are increasingly considered as the only sustainable competitive advantage.
 Third, the turnover of staff is quite increasing.
-Nowadays, people do not have a job for life very Understanding that knowledge leaves with person leaving the organisation represented one of the main driving forces for knowledge management initiative that took place decades ago.
+Nowadays, people do not have a job for life very often.
+Understanding that knowledge leaves with a person leaving the organisation represented one of the main driving forces for knowledge management initiative that took place decades ago.
 Four, no matter whether it is a large global or small geographically dispersed organisation, all firms have to cope with the fact that they 'do not know what they know'.
 Expertise learnt and applied in one part of the organisation is not always leveraged in another.
 Last, there is a strong acceleration of change in technology, business and social environment.
 Concurrently with changes of environment, our knowledge base erodes.
-At a certain level of generalisation - in some businesses, the majority of what you knew several years ago is probably obsolete today.
-Due to all these reasons. knowledge sharing represents one of the main knowledge processes that is intensively investigated in both business and academic circles (Eisenhardt and Santos, 2002).
-The reason is quite simple, knowledge sharing is considered to be a vital element for innovation, organisational learning, skills and competencies development, increased productivity, and competitive advantage (Mooradian et al., 2006).
-No matter how the programme is recognised within the enterprise, whether it is known as an intranet café, management success stories a lessons learnt repository, organisations aspire improve to performance and subsequently, competitiveness through varying degrees Knowledge Management implementation and deployment (Milosz and Milosz, 2010; Martín et al., 2012).
-Since the dawn of the concept of "the knowledge worker" (Drucker, 1996), corporations have demonstrated interest in this concept voluntary knowledge Knowledge in all its forms influences whether the business succeeds or fails (Bureš and Brunet-Thornton, 2009).
-This practice is most common in what is leading such considered edge telecommunications (Martín et al., 2012) and aeronautics (Shan et al., 2013).
+At a certain level of generalisation - in some businesses. the majority of what you knew several years ago is probably obsolete today.
+Due to all these reasons, knowledge sharing represents one of the main knowledge processes that is intensively investigated in both business and academic circles (Eisenhardt and Santos, 2002).
+The reason is guite simple, knowledge sharing is considered to be a vital element for innovation, organisational learning, skills and competencies development, increased productivity, and competitive advantage (Mooradian et al., 2006).
+No matter how the programme is recognised within the enterprise, whether it is known as an intranet café, management success stories or a lessons learnt repository, organisations aspire to improve performance and subsequently, competitiveness through varying degrees of Knowledge Management (KM) implementation and deployment (Milosz and Milosz, 2010; Martín et al., 2012).
+Since the dawn of the concept of "the knowledge worker" (Drucker, 1996), corporations have demonstrated interest in this concept of voluntary knowledge sharing.
+Knowledge in all its forms influences whether the business succeeds or fails (Bureš and Brunet-Thornton, 2009).
+This practice is most common in what is considered leading edge such as, telecommunications (Martín et al., 2012) and aeronautics (Shan et al., 2013).
 With the mandate to preserve, enhance, and deploy knowledge within an enterprise, there must exist a prerequisite of a functional system of knowledge sharing and transfer, if not at a formal level then certainly, informal.
-Although the terms Knowledge Sharing (KS) and Knowledge are often Transfer (KT) used synonymously, they denote distinct activities (Brunet-Thornton and Bureš, 2012).
+Although the terms Knowledge Sharing (KS) and Knowledge Transfer (KT) are often used synonymously, they denote distinct activities (Brunet-Thornton and Bureš, 2012).
 Consequently, organisational members whether management or non-management, despite their level of seniority, must comprehend these principles.
 It is therefore necessary that KM is an integral part of the corporate culture that integrates KS (Brunet-Thornton and Bureš, 2013).